Thesis - Campus Access Only

 Honors College Research Project

 Crouse, Bethany, "Exploring the role of a novel RpoD protein in Borrelia burgdorferi" (2018).
-Undergraduate Theses and Professional Papers.
+Undergraduate Theses, Professional Papers, and Capstone Artifacts.
 186.

 Available for download on Friday, May 31, 2030